-To help you plan your stay, we’ve come up with this list of 11 things to do on a layover at Paris CDG Airport.
+To help you plan your stay, we’ve created this list of 11 things to do on a layover at Paris CDG Airport.

 1. Enjoy a meal